 Tea in Iran

-In western countries many people are big fan of coffee due to various reason but here in Asia Persian people will tell you that they love to drink Chai pronounced cha-ee.
-Tea, in general is what Persian drink in the morning, after each meal.
+In western countries many people are a big fan of coffee due to various reason but here in Asia Persian people will tell you that they love to drink Chai pronounced cha-ee.
+Tea, in general, is what Persian drink in the morning, after each meal.
 The first drink that one can offer when visiting someone else’s home is usually tea.
 It is good to know that Iran has the best tea all around the world.

 History of tea in Iran

-The history of tea culture in Iran started at the end of the 15th century, before that coffee was the main beverage in Iran.
+The history of tea culture in Iran started at the end of the 15th century before that coffee was the main beverage in Iran.
 With the major tea producing country, China located on a nearby trading path “the silk road “and the shipping of the tea was much easier.
 That was the main reason why tea become much popular in Iran.
 In 1899, Kashef Al Saltaneh (Mohammed Mirza) was the Iranian ambassador to India and also the first mayor of Tehran, is also today as a father of Iranian tea and his mausoleum is in the city of Lahijan, at that time brought 3000 saplings into his country from the northern part of India.
 He started the cultivation in the region Gilan and Mazandaran, south of the Caspian Sea.
 The climate was well situated for tea cultivation and the tea industry quickly expanded in Gilan and Mazandaran region.
 In 1934, the first modern style tea factory was built.

-Now there are 107 tea factories and a total of 32000 hectare of tea farms.
+Now there are 107 tea factories and a total of 32000 hectares of tea farms.
 Those farms produce an orthodox style of black tea.
 The amount of tea consumption continues to increase and Iran is planning to expand the number of farms in the country.